-The present study aims to evaluate shared meanings of metocean forecast usability perception as and thus the important factors that drive the uptake of products, by engaging with members of the broader ocean community, with varying levels of ocean literacy and experience (e.g. recreational and commercial users).
+The present study aims to evaluate shared meanings of metocean forecast usability as important factors that drive the uptake of products, by engaging with members of the broader ocean community, with varying levels of ocean literacy and experience (e.g. recreational and commercial users).
 Confirming the knowledge viewpoints of these subgroups has not been investigated before and thus forms part of the present study.
-This research thusalso investigates the differences in the shared meanings perceptions of geographically separate groups: South African and New Zealand users.
-These two southern hemisphere countries are characterised by vastly different social structures and ocean states, and thus different social dynamics.
+This research thus investigates the differences in the shared meanings of geographically separate groups: South African and New Zealand users.
+These two Southern Hemisphere countries are characterized by vastly different social structures and ocean states and thus different social dynamics.
 Other than sharing the Southern Ocean and austral seasons, these countries both have heterogeneous ocean and coastal user communities.
-From a
+From a metocean perspective, they share similar climatologies and latitudes but on different continents with unique metocean dynamics.